Index

 2018/19 - 22/23 | • | 18116 | 27.1% | 26.7% | 27.4% | 52.8% | 64.7% |

-Source: Office for Health Improvement and Disparities (OHID)
+Source: Office for Health Improvement and Disparities

 Compared with benchmark

-Despite similar uptake among those invited, because of the low number of invitations sent out in Hull, the overall percentage of people who received an NHS Health Check in the last five years is low and much lower than England.
+Despite similar uptake among those invited, because of the low number of invitations sent out in Hull, the overall percentage of people who received an NHS Health Check in the last six years is low and much lower than England.

 The percentage of people who were sent an invitation for an NHS Health Check has fallen sharply in Hull, and despite an increasing percentage attending among those invited, this has resulted in a sharp decline in the overall percentage of eligible people attending an NHS Health Chcck.

-During 2013/14 to 2017/18, almost one-third of Hull residents who were eligible for an NHS Health Check had a check, but for the most recent period 2018/19 to 2022/23, the percentage had fallen to 12.4% (with only one in eight eligible people attending).
+During the five year period 2013/14 to 2017/18, almost one-third of Hull residents who were eligible for an NHS Health Check had a check, but for the most recent period 2018/19 to 2023/24, the percentage had fallen to 9.3%.

 Compared with benchmark